unbxd/search-JS-library/docs/configurations/urlConfig.md

 ### Key Terminology
 {: .d-inline-block }

-1. `addToUrl`: A config that allows users to append this parameter to the URL.
+1. `addToUrl`: A config that allows users to decide whether they want to append this parameter to the URL or not.
 Turning this to false will remove the browseQueryParam from the url and on refresh the state cannot be maintained .
 2. `algo`: This has two options to choose from `DEFAULT` and `KEY_VALUE_REPLACER`.
 Applying DEFAULT option gives a default format (as given by Unbxd) for the browseQueryParam .
 Applying KEY_VALUE_REPLACER as the choosen algo enables user to choose further configurations to customize the browseQueryParam.
 3. `keyReplacer`: Passing keyReplacer will use this value as browseQueryParam instead of the default value (`p`) in the url .
 This config is applicable when `algo = KEY_VALUE_REPLACER`.